Pixelfield-ru/SungearEngine/README.md

         }
         ```
     - A set of classes for parallel computing
-      > more information about parallel computing, see the source code: [Parallel computing](https://github.com/Pixelfield-ru/SungearEngine/tree/main/Sources/SGCore/Threading)
+      > More information about parallel computing, see the source code: [Parallel computing](https://github.com/Pixelfield-ru/SungearEngine/tree/main/Sources/SGCore/Threading)
-    - Small developments in the in-game UI (loading ttf fonts, creating text)
+    - Small developments in the in-game UI (loading TTF fonts, creating text)
 -   **Graphics Rendering:**
-    - Preparation for multi-GAPI (GAPI - graphical api) (using only abstractions and avoiding native api functions in external code (outside the implementation of abstract classes for different gapi))
+    - Preparation for multi-GAPI (GAPI - graphics API) (using only abstractions and avoiding native API functions in external code (outside the implementation of abstract classes for different GAPI))
     - Аn additional add-on to the glsl shader language for dividing shaders into render passes, specifying pass parameters, including shaders, as well as writing different shaders (fragment, vertex, geometric, etc.) in one file
     - PBR (Physically Based Rendering) using Cook-Torrance BRDF.
 Different maps are supporting:
         - Albedo Map